fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Sara Bouchard</b> (Richmond, VA) created an electroacoustic composition for 12-voice choir and percussion which explores the role of community and networks in locating one’s own voice within a shifting landscape in partnership with <b>Chris Gough</b> (Virginia Commonwealth University).
-Using the carbon cycle as a framework, Sara’s artwork bridges ecosystem science with personal and collective experiences of climate change, interweaving musical performance, field recordings, crowd-sourced text, and flux data. <b><a href="https://fluxnetart.github.io/Sara/">(see more ...)</a></b></figcaption>
+    <figcaption><b>Sara Bouchard</b> (Richmond, VA) created an electroacoustic composition for 12-voice choir and percussion, which navigates the threads of interconnection among individuals, communities and ecosystems and promotes a culture of care amidst the climate crisis in partnership with <b>Chris Gough</b> (Virginia Commonwealth University).
+Using the carbon cycle as a framework, Sara’s artwork bridges ecological concepts with themes of ritual and incorporates field recordings, crowd-sourced text and scientific data into the musical score.<b><a href="https://fluxnetart.github.io/Sara/">(see more ...)</a></b></figcaption>
   </div>
 </div>